dechowjack/ClusterComputingWorkshop/P1_Basics.md

   2. Running on a cluster frees up resources on your local machine to allow you to run visualization scripts, write, etc without impacting the runtime of your programs.

 ### 1.2 UNIX basics
 Clusters generally run on an operating system derived from the UNIX family of operating systems.
-The most widely know UNIX OS is probably MacOS.
+The most widely know UNIX-like OS is probably MacOS.
 There are many differences between Windows and UNIX-like operating systems, but the two most applicable to the average user are:

 1. UNIX based systems have a native *command line interface* or CLI.
 On MacOS, this is the *terminal* application.
 There is not a native CLI on Windows, and instead applications like *PuTTY* add CLI to Windows machines.
 2. When looking at file paths, UNIX systems use a forward slash / to indicate directory level, while Windows uses back slash \ to indicate file paths.
 This is only an issue if copy-pasting file paths.